Panga123/bloc-apprentice-workbook/assessment-reviews/module-2/module-2-review.md

 A: Block elements have display values set to bloc, which means they have a set width and height.
 Inline elements don't have defined width/height, and won't start a new paragraph automatically.

 3. What is responsive design?
+Using HTML and CSS to make a website look great on any screen.

 4. Which selector is more specific, a tag selector or class selector?
 A: tag selector